A guide to race and ethnicity terminology and language

 - Respect people’s preferences and allow options to self-describe when asking survey questions

-- In the right context and when ethnicity is relevant, it can be ok to clarify how people describe their identity, but first, question why you need to know and avoid making racially minoritised individuals feel like outsiders by asking questions like “where are you from?”
+- It can be okay to clarify how people describe their identity, but first, question why you need to know and avoid making racially minoritised individuals feel like outsiders by asking questions like “where are you from?”

 - Continue to educate yourself, listen and learn as language continually evolves